gerassimos/dgs19/docs/D_S06_L01_Docker_Network_Concepts.md

 ---
 ## Docker Networks Defaults (3)
  - There many ways to setup the virtual networks used by the Docker containers
- - Docker's networking subsystem is pluggable, using drivers.
+ - Docker's networking subsystem is pluggable, using **drivers**.
  - Several drivers exist and provide core networking functionality.
  - The default network driver is `bridge`.
- - If we don't specify a driver, the `bridge` is used when a virtual network is created
+ - If we don't specify a driver, the `bridge` is used when a virtual network is created.

 ---
 ## Docker Networks Defaults (4)